netgroup/kubernetes-playground/README.md

 When you run any vagrant command, an Ansible inventory (and related group_vars) will be generated in the ansible directory.
 Note that the contents of those file will be overidden on each run.

+### Secure Communication

+We generate a self-signed wildcard certificate to use for all the ingress controllers.